×

 Data Quality

-Unfortunately, more often than not, when key stakeholders receive a report, they’ll find and declare:
+More often than not, when key stakeholders receive a report, they’ll find and declare:

-• the data wasn’t quite what they requested;
+• Data wasn’t quite what they requested.

-• there’s duplicate data;
+• There’s duplicate data.

-• the numbers are inaccurate
+• Bad data: The numbers are inaccurate.

 Why is data quality important?